 - A safeguarding policy if you are working with children or young people (under 18) or if you are working with vulnerable adults.

 If you need help with any of the above, please contact the Grants Team for support.
-For our Grassroots Grants fund, we are working in partnership with local Councils for Voluntary Service (CVS), who will be able to provide you with more in-depth application or project planning support.

 What happens when I apply?

 We encourage you to put as much information as you can on your application form, completing all questions and providing your supporting documents.
 A Grants Officer may then contact you by telephone to carry out a brief assessment and gather any further information we may need.
 Please note this is not an indication that your application will be successful, rather it enables u to clarify any questions raised from the application, and gives us a greater understanding of your work.